chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 <a class="anchor" id="day1"></a>

 ### Day 1: Sonar Sweep
 For day 1, this was pretty straightforward for me, this was essentially time series data manipulation for part 1 and part 2 which I have learned before.
+Which is why I can just call a built-in function from pandas/numpy for it.

 ```python
 import pandas as pd